mostafa-ml/Task-Reminder-App/README.md

      ```

 4. **Configure Database Connection in `Gui.py`**
-   - Similarly, open the `Gui.py` file and update the `username` and `password` variables to match your MySQL credentials:
+   - Similarly, open the `Gui.py` file and update the `user` and `password` variables to match your MySQL credentials:
      ```python
      db_config = {
          "host": "localhost",